 The NordicTrack Commercial X22i is just over six feet tall, about six feet long, and just under three feet wide.
-It cannot fold, so be sure you have enough space for these dimensions before trying to squeeze it into your home.
+It cannot fold, so be sure you have enough space for these dimensions before trying to squeeze it into your personal gym.

 Belt Information and Roller Size

-The NordicTrack Commercial X22i has the average 2.5-inch Precision and Balanced Non-Flex Rollers, which ensure a smooth ride at any and all inclines and speeds.
+The NordicTrack Commercial X22i has the average 2.5-inch Precision and Balanced Non-Flex Rollers, which ensure a smooth experience — regardless of the incline or speed.

 Cushioning and Feel

-The Reflex Cushioning on this treadmill will respond to the amount of pressure that is generated.
-So the amount of “give” it provides will be determined by the weight of the user.
+The Reflex Cushioning on this treadmill will respond to the amount of pressure generated.
+So the amount of “give” it provides will be determined by the user’s weight.

-This treadmill requires a 120v, 15 amps outlet, which is your basic in-home power outlet.
+This treadmill requires a basic 120v, 15 amps in-home power outlet.